 Where Are Flower Bulbs Best Planted?

 Flower bulbs can be planted almost anywhere as long as suitable conditions are met.
-There may be some specific requirements for a few certain bulbs, but generally, they will grow with the following conditions:
+There may be some specific requirements for a few certain bulbs, but generally, they'll grow with the following conditions:

 - Anywhere with well-drained soil to prevent rotting and wet feet.